korolevsergey/todolist/README.md

 ● projects (id, name)

-1. get all statuses, not repeating, alphabetically ordered SELECT DISTINCT status FROM tasks ORDER BY status
+1. get all statuses, not repeating, alphabetically ordered SELECT DISTINCT status FROM tasks ORDER BY name

 2. get the count of all tasks in each project, order by tasks count descending SELECT COUNT(*) AS amount FROM tasks GROUP BY project_id ORDER BY amount DESC;